Impressionism, the partakers of the expositions:

-Moffett (R2,p123) only mentions that a Comtesse de Luchaire exhibited at the 1st ‘impressionist’ exposition hc = hors catalogue = outside the catalogue.
+Moffett (R2,p123) only mentions that a certain Comtesse de Luchaire exhibited at the 1st ‘impressionist’ exposition hc = hors catalogue = outside the catalogue.
 He also mentions the work ‘lieutenant de lanciers’, but doesn’t refer to the review of Marc de Montifaud.
-He also notes that this Comtesse de Luchaire was a pseudonym.
+He also notes that this Comtesse de Luchaire was a pseudonym, but this can’t be derived from the review of De Montifaud.
 Moffett doesn’t mention anything else about this person.

 The Salon database of Musée d’Orsay (iR1) doesn’t give results on the name Luchaire.
 Wikipedia (iR3) mentions a Denis Jean Achille Luchaire (1846-1908), but he was a historian, not a painter.
 No other source mentions her.

 The review of Marc de Montifaud on Comtesse de Luchaire was quite extensive and positive.
 This was not so with the review on Comtesse de Rambure in 1886.
-But these two ladies who exhibited hors catalogue make that the total of artists partaking with the ‘impressionist’ expositions are 56+2 = 58.
-And that the total of women partaken are 4+2=6.
-Morisot and Cassatt are mostly mentioned, added with Marie Bracquemond.
-Jacques François, a pseudonyme for a woman who exhibited in 1876 + 77, is also completely unknown.
-Eva Gonzales, who never joined the ‘impressionist’ expositions, is more often mentioned than Jacques François, Comtesse de Luchaire and Comtesse de Rambure.
+But these two ladies who exhibited outside the catalogue seem to make that the total of artists partaking with the ‘impressionist’ expositions are 56+2hc=58.
+But probably Comtesse de Rambure is the same as Jacques François, which was a pseudonym for a woman, who is completely unknown.
+Morisot and Cassatt are mostly mentioned in sources on Impressionism, sometimes added with Marie Bracquemond.
+Eva Gonzales, who never joined the ‘impressionist’ expositions, is more often mentioned.
+So the total of women partaking the ‘impresssionist’ expositions are 4+2hc-1=5.

 Additional references (=aR):